 This is why entries are used as a separate word from react components: all entries are react components, but all react components are not necessarily entries: react components can also be secondary imports from chunks / chunkDirs.

 They are handy for collecting related secondary resources (that may be frequently used together in one part of a site but not others, for instance - making it possible to minimize the necessary client downloads).

 But most importantly, they are automatically optimized for performance:

 They are both cached on the server side as well as in the client - preventing repeated generation and minimizing downloads, speeding up the site.

 The hash is updated by content, for effective cache busting.

 Even if the resources in a chunk are used more than once on a page, the chunk is only downloaded once.

 Recommended usage: chunks are made to be fire-and-forget.
-Define the chunkDir, some webpack rules if necessary, and import it from your entry (or your secondary components inside chunks) - react4xp will handle the rest.
+Define the chunkDir, some webpack rules if necessary, and import it from your entry (or your secondary components inside chunks) - the react4xp build setup and runtime will handle the rest.
 Dependencies are tracked, so

 .renderPageContributions) automatically adds extra client-side links to necessary chunks.